stormpath/stormpath-sdk-spec/specifications/user-agent.md

 ## Token Groups

+The rules for constructing each token group are:

 #### Integration Tokens *(if any)*

 A string containing tokens provided by the integration layer, as described in Extensibility above.